jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 When you're done for the day, you may shut down everything (if you want to).
-When you continue the next day, you just need to setup the NAO (if it has been moved), start the Jenkins using the "./start_jenkins" script like you have done it before and trigger the "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly"*[]:
+When you continue the next day, you just need to setup the NAO (if it has been moved), start the Jenkins using the "./start_jenkins" script like you have done it before and trigger the "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly"
 Voila, you're all set.

 # Subjects